enricojr/variablesStudy/README.md

 source createTrainAndTestSamples.sh

-It takes the pickle files for signal and background, and creates the mixed and shuffled set split in test and train samples
+It takes the pickle files for the 1TeV Higgs signal and background, and creates the mixed and shuffled set split in test and train samples

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
 To prepare for the next steps, one must edit the MyDNNKit/Configuration.py file by enabling the useful variables.